jaymaycry/styleguides/README.md

 ## Structure

-Graphql-Apis should ideally be structured in three layers.
-The Resolver-Layer, the Service-Layer and the Model-Layer, as shown in the picture below.
+Graphql-Apis should be structured in three layers.
+The resolver-layer, the service-layer and the model-layer, as shown in the picture below.

 ![alt text](/images/api.png "Logo Title Text 1")

 This can be achieved by a folder structure like this:

 ```
-api/
+graphql/
   modules/
     user/
       service/